 The portions of this policy relating to trading while in possession of material non-public information and the use or disclosure of that information continue to apply to transactions in ADP securities even after termination of employment or association with ADP.
 If you are aware of material non-public information about ADP when your employment or other business relationship with ADP ends, you may not trade in ADP securities or disclose the material non-public information to anyone else until that information is made public or becomes no longer material.

-If you are a Restricted Person that is not a director or executive officer, the procedures set forth in this section of the policy will cease to apply to your transactions in ADP securities upon the expiration of any blackout period that is applicable to your transactions at the time your employment or other relationship with ADP ends.
+If you are a Restricted Person that is not a director or executive officer, the procedures set forth in this section of the policy will cease to apply to your transactions in ADP securities upon the expiration of any restricted period that is applicable to your transactions at the time your employment or other relationship with ADP ends.
 Directors will remain Restricted Persons for a period of six months following the last day of service as a director of ADP, and executive officers will remain Restricted Persons for a period of six months following the last day of employment with ADP.

-A quarterly blackout period is in effect with respect to each quarterly earnings announcement, starting on the 15th day of the third month of the applicable ADP fiscal quarter and ending when one full trading day has passed following the public announcement of ADP’s quarterly financial results.
-ADP has selected this period because it is the time when there is likely to be material non-public information about ADP that may be available to Restricted Persons.
+A quarterly restricted period is in effect with respect to each quarterly earnings announcement, starting on the 15th day of the third month of the applicable ADP fiscal quarter and ending when one full trading day has passed following the public announcement of ADP’s quarterly financial results.
+ADP has selected this period because it is the time when there is likely to be material nonpublic information about ADP that may be available to Restricted Persons.

 The Approving Persons are under no obligation to approve a transaction submitted for pre-clearance and may determine not to permit a transaction, even if it would not violate the federal securities laws or a specific provision of this policy.
 In certain circumstances, other associates may be asked to clear with an Approving Person all proposed transactions before initiating them.
 The fact that a particular intended trade has been denied pre-clearance should be treated as confidential information and should not be disclosed to any person unless authorized by the Approving Person.

-If a request for pre-clearance is approved, you have three business days to effect the transaction (or, if sooner, before commencement of a quarterly or event-specific blackout period).
+If a request for pre-clearance is approved, you have three business days to effect the transaction (or, if sooner, before commencement of a quarterly or event-specific restricted period).
 Under no circumstance may a person trade while aware of material non-public information about ADP, even if pre-cleared.
-Thus, if you become aware of material non-public information after receiving pre-clearance, but before the trade has been executed, you must not effect the pre-cleared transaction.
+Thus, if you become aware of material nonpublic information after receiving pre-clearance, but before the trade has been executed, you must not effect the pre-cleared transaction.